abrhoda/abrhoda.github.io/content/posts/basics-of-c-series.md

 I've written many enterprise type higher level languages over the years but I always come back to writing C for my personal projects.
 I like writing programs and tools in a lower level language.
 However, the return to C always has me searching basic syntax or concepts again and wondering if the 15 year old stack overflow post is still relevant.

 That's what this series is all about.
-For all those times I've searched basics like "minimum size of int type" to more complex topics like "function pointer syntax" and everything in between.
+For all those times I've searched "minimum size of int type" to "function pointer syntax" and everything in between.
 I hope this serves 2 purposes: I learn and retain more through writing about concepts and others can get an understanding of the concepts.

 All posts in the series will have a title starting with `Basics of C` as well as the tags of `basics` and `c` so that the posts are grouped and easily searchable on the website.